robertbauernfeind/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 - *hid_dummy.cpp*: dummy implementation with no actual behavior.
   Provided to troubleshoot the custom firmware and for testing.

+### Relevant BLE implementation details

+- Regardless of the underlying stack, no characteristic should be notified before the client is subscribed to.
+  However, the value should be set an made available for reading.
+  Otherwise, notifications get randomly disabled on MS Windows machines.
+  It took 4 years to hunt this bug.
+  Already paired devices don't resubscribe.
+  In that case, the stack stores and restores the subscription state.
+  It happens *after* the device is connected.

+- The *Battery Level* characteristic is mandatory even if the system does not have a battery.

+- The Battery Service specification mandates to report a 0% battery level if the state of charge is unknown.
+  This rule was not respected in previous versions of this project.

+- The Battery Service must be initialized to 100% battery level (and wired status).
+Otherwise, non-battery-operated systems may cause a weird "low battery" warning in the hosting PC.

+- In summary, we interpret that non-battery-operated systems have a constant, known state of charge of 100%.

+- The *Battery Level Status* characteristic, which is optional in the Battery Service specification, has been implemented to report charging status, battery and wire presence.
+  However, MS Windows does not take advantage of this information yet, nor any app known to me (except for *nRF Connect*).

+- The *NimBLE* stack handles 0x2902 descriptors automatically and transparently, but the *Bluedroid* stack requires those descriptor to be explicitly created in code.

 ## Concurrency

 System concurrency comes from these OS task and daemons: